fkadibs/kitsune/README.md

   -w          generate woff2 webfont
 ```

-You can generate a cipher font from an existing TrueType file, which will create `output.ttf` and `output.ttx` files.
+Generate a cipher font from an existing TrueType file, which will create `output.ttf` and `output.ttx` files.
 Optionally, you can specify an output filename or provide a string of text to convert to ciphertext.

 ```console
 $ kitsune Roboto.ttf -o example -c "Click here to reset your password"